adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

 ---
+title: "Concerning Fun: Call of the Sea"
+hook: |-
+  *Call of the Sea* was developed by Spanish developer *Out of the Blue* and published to most platforms in 2020.
+The game draws heavily from the works of H.P.
+Lovecraft, checking many of the tropes commonly associated with the author's fiction, from fishmen and elder gods to occult rituals and forgotten civilizations.
+image: /media/games_600_400.webp
+tags:
+  - video-games
+  - concerning-fun
-date: "2023-05-09"
+date: 2023-05-09
 draft: false
-double: false
 pinned: false
-author: {name: "Max José Dreysse Passos de Carvalho", slug: "max-dreysse"}
-headline: 'Concerning Fun: Call of the Sea'
-hook: "*Call of the Sea* was developed by Spanish developer *Out of the Blue* and published to most platforms in 2020.
-The game draws heavily from the works of H.P.
-Lovecraft, checking many of the tropes commonly associated with the author's fiction, from fishmen and elder gods to occult rituals and forgotten civilizations."
-image: "/media/games_600_400.webp"
-tags: ["video-games", "concerning-fun"]
+author: max-dreysse
 ---
 *Call of the Sea* was developed by Spanish developer *Out of the Blue* and published to most platforms in 2020.
 The game draws heavily from the works of H.P.
 Lovecraft, checking many of the tropes commonly associated